Contributing to Frequenz Repository Configuration¤

 To test the generated files using the Cookiecutter templates, the golden testing technique is used to ensure that changes in the templates don't occur unexpectedly.

-of the contents will be provided in the test
+If a golden test fails, a diff of the contents will be provided in the test

 results.